 In early 1977, Special Collections Librarian at the State Library of Tasmania, G.T.
-Stilwell, established from archival records (AOT MB 2/98) that parents John and Mary Nevin had arrived in Hobart in 1852 with four children: Thomas, Mary Ann, Rebecca, and William John (Jack).
+Stilwell, established from archival records (AOT MB 2/98) that parents John and Mary Nevin had arrived in Hobart in 1852 with four children: Thomas James, Mary Ann, Rebecca Jane, and William John (Jack).
 He forwarded this information in a letter to the QVMAG where curator John McPhee was preparing an exhibitions of Thomas Nevin’s photographs of convicts taken in the 1870s.
 This is an extract of G.T.
 Stilwell’s letter:

 Thomas Nevin was born on 28 August 1842 near Belfast, Northern Ireland (Mrs S[helverton]).
 He was the son of Private John Nevin and Mary his wife whom he accompanied on the convict ship Fairlie which arrived at Hobart Town in July 1852.
 John who was one of the guards of this vessel was also accompanied by his other children Mary A. and Rebecca both under fourteen and Will[iam] J under a year old (MB2/98).

-Photographs by Thomas Nevin of his siblings Mary Ann and Jack (William J) survive in the The Nevin Family Collections, but no information about the second sister Rebecca was found until recently.
+Photographs by Thomas Nevin of his siblings Mary Ann and William John (Jack) survive in family collections, but no information about the second sister Rebecca Jane was found until recently.
 This death notice appeared in The Mercury, 23 November 1865:

 “NEVIN.- On 10th November, at the Wesleyan Chapel, Kangaroo Valley, Rebecca Jane, the beloved daughter of John Nevin, aged 18 years.”

-This death notice for Rebecca Jane Nevin appeared in The Mercury on 23 November, 1865.
-Cause of death is unknown.
+Rebecca Jane Nevin died of causes unknown.
 If she was 18 years old in November 1865, she would have been born ca. 1847, under 4 yrs old when she travelled from Portsmouth on the Fairlie in March 1852.
 Her father John Nevin wrote and published a poem in January 1866 as a tribute to her short life and suffering, titled “Lines on the much lamented death of Rebecca Jane Nevin“; the original is held at the University of Melbourne Library Special Collections.

 Thomas James Nevin: (1842-1923) died at age 80